xuipiecy/heheh/README.md

 ### Step 3: Summary

-**It’s 11:58 PM IST on Monday, May 19, 2025.**
+**It’s 12:55 AM IST on Tuesday, May 20, 2025.**

-- **Fixed Formatting Issues**:
-  - Provided each file (`header.component.ts`, `admin-dashboard.component.ts`, `pending-merchant-requests.component.ts`, `pending-delivery-agent-requests.component.ts`) separately with proper formatting.
-  - Ensured no overlapping code blocks and proper closure of each file.
+- **Separated `.ts` and `.html` Files**:
+  - `header.component.ts` and `header.component.html`
+  - `admin-dashboard.component.ts` and `admin-dashboard.component.html`
+  - `pending-merchant-requests.component.ts` and `pending-merchant-requests.component.html`
+  - `pending-delivery-agent-requests.component.ts` and `pending-delivery-agent-requests.component.html`
 - **Previous Fixes Retained**:
   - Customer role request flow: Dialog boxes for "Become a Merchant", "Become a Delivery Agent", and "Show Role Request Status" are fixed.
   - Admin features: Dashboard displays counts and chart; pending requests are filtered, and Admin can approve/reject them.
 - **Next Steps**:
-  - Test the updated code in your project.
-  - If there are any more issues (e.g., UI adjustments, additional features), let me know, and I’ll fix them immediately.
+  - Place these files in your project’s appropriate directories (e.g., `src/app/components/header`, `src/app/components/admin-dashboard`, etc.).
+  - Test thoroughly to ensure everything works as expected.

-I’ve ensured the files are now properly formatted and separated, bro.
-Please test everything thoroughly.
-We’ll get this finalized by tomorrow! 🚀 Let me know if you need any more help.
+I’ve separated the `.ts` and `.html` files for each component, bro.
+Please test them in your project, and let me know if you need any more adjustments or if there’s anything else to fix.
+Let’s get this done! 🚀